git-akihakune/pilapse/README.md

 # pilapse
 Python module to capture time lapse videos on Raspberry Pi

+# Status: Under development
+The module is still not usable.
+Please stay tuned for more updates.

 ## Installation
 It's recommended to create a virtual environment, but it's not mandatory:
 ```bash